 Inflation protection means the amount of pension after retirement is adjusted according to inflation.
 Typically, a government pension is fully indexed to the Consumer Price Index (CPI) on your first day of retirement.
 The indexing of your pension ensures that it keeps pace with the cost of living, which will help protect you from inflation.
 There are two types of inflation protection methods: fixed rate and variable rate.
 Fixed rate is easy to understand, the amount of pension is adjusted by the rate specified in the plan.
 Variable rate is a little more complicated; this type of inflation protection uses a variable method (such as Consumer Price Index) to adjust the amount of your pension.

 If you’re not sure about which option is best for you, speak to a Certified Financial Planner.
 At Pension Solutions Canada, we can help you determine which option is best for your circumstances and refer you to quality Life Insurance providers.
 We’ll also help you with estate planning, address tax minimization, and answer all of your retirement questions.

-Private pension normally do NOT offer inflation protection.
+Private pensions normally do NOT offer inflation protection.
 So, your monthly income will effectively decrease over time as it’s eaten away by inflation.

 Chat With A Canadian Certified Financial Planner